-Deputy Micah Akin joined the Sheriff's Office in 2005 and became a member of the K-9 Unit in August of 2012.
+Corporal Micah Akin joined the Sheriff's Office in 2005 and became a member of the K-9 Unit in August of 2012.
 His partner Stark, a male Belgian Malinois/Shepherd, was born on April 01, 2011 in California.
 The team is dually certified to support regular patrol operations through OPCA as well as narcotics detection through OPCA and PNWK9.
 After overcoming an otherwise career-ending surgery on both his legs in 2017, Stark miraculously went on to earn his 200th capture in 2019.